blacs30/installation-scripts/README.md

 # installation-scripts
 Scripts that simplify the installation

-### minstall.sh
+### automatedInstallation.sh
-use this way: minstall.sh function
+use this way: automatedInstallation.sh function

 The file minstall.sh consists of multiple functions.
 This is a list of callable functions: